 I have used this book extensively at a certain stage in my playing.
 With 15 minutes devoted to the ‘program’ he has for you for the day about 5 times a week, my playing became smoother and easier, if not more secure.
 These are tough little drills, at every stage, that will push you a little out of your comfort zone, but that’s their real benefit.
 By challenging you, they make you better.
 In any case, once you work on it for a couple of days, every exercise becomes easier to do.

 There is a wide range of exercises in the book.
 There are no etudes or pieces to play.
 There are finger stretching exercises that you will doubt if you can ever play (you will, though).
 Since the detailed gymnastics in this book can take you to the edge of playability and possibly lead to over-stretching yourself, some folks I know have done this with the help of their tutor to guide them and help them stay within sensible boundaries.

-You can be playing some fast scale passages at blistering speed at the end of the day and other such pyrotechnics.
+With this book, you can learn to play scale passages at blistering speed.
 Players like Pepe Romero have always held that a very proficient level of playing cannot be attained without putting in hours and hours at the altar of technique mastery.
 This book is very much for those who wholeheartedly beat to that sentiment.

 Bernard Werner called Kappel’s Bible as “Pumping Nylon on steroids.”
 This book has probably the most elaborate and detailed coverage of technical studies ever.
 For some serious training of both hands, there are arpeggios, scale exercises, hammer-ons and pull-offs, tremolo, flamenco techniques, speed training, vibrato techniques and dynamic exercises.